obonaventure/cnp3/book/transport/tcp.rst

  - the `checksum` field contains the value of the Internet checksum computed over the entire TCP segment and a pseudo-header as with UDP
  - the `Reserved` field was initially reserved for future utilization.
 It is now used by :rfc:`3168`.
- - the `TCP Header Length` (THL) or `Data Offset` field is a four bits field that indicates the size of the TCP header in 32 bits words.
+ - the `TCP Header Length` (THL) or `Data Offset` field is a four bits field that indicates the size of the TCP header in 32 bit words.
 The maximum size of the TCP header is thus 64 bytes.
- - the `Optional header extension` is used to add optional information in the TCP header.
-Thanks to this header extension, it is possible to add new fields in the TCP header that were not planned in the original specification.
+ - the `Optional header extension` is used to add optional information to the TCP header.
+Thanks to this header extension, it is possible to add new fields to the TCP header that were not planned in the original specification.
 This allowed TCP to evolve since the early eighties.
 The details of the TCP header extension are explained in sections :ref:`TCPOpen` and :ref:`TCPReliable`.

 .. _fig-tcpports: